TysonAndre/git-diff-syntax-highlight/README.md

 Similar Projects
 ----------------

-https://github.com/dandavison/delta is a similar project written in Rust, with more themes and configuration options, and
+https://github.com/dandavison/delta is a similar project written in Rust, with more themes and configuration options.

 https://github.com/sharkdp/bat is similar to the `colorless` script this provides, with more themes.

 https://github.com/trishume/syntect is the library those Rust projects use.
+I'd expect it to have faster startup times and better performance on long diffs.